 From the employers’ perspective, you are ultimately a liability but they want you to be an asset.
 The differences between the two are something really important to understand early in life.
 What do you have that makes them or someone gets what they want?
 If you are a machine operator and understand how a machine works, how to fix it and it makes the employer money, you’re an asset.
 If you are just an operator with skills they can teach to a replacement in a day then you are a liability.
 Your performance now needs to outweigh your costs.

 If you are reliable, pleasant to be around, and contribute to a good environment and can be trusted with clients’ best interest then you are an asset.
 If you are a producer but have a crappy attitude, come in and leave early, waste more time, and cause grief you are a liability.
 Even if you do great work your not productive or reliable and will be a liability in the employer’s eyes.

 It’s the employer’s responsibility to provide the wall for you to place your ladder on to climb and seek more things in life professionally.
 Don’t be complacent with sitting on the steps for prolonged periods – climb!

 Learn this fast.
 Be an asset.
 Always keep moving your value to the asset line – you’ll keep the cards in your favor.
 No one wants liabilities because assets make them money!

 Believe or Leave

 I cannot lay claim to that saying.
 I read it somewhere and it stuck.
 Now its another mantra along with “who does what by when”.
-To me, it basically means you need to believe in what TM stands for.
+To me, it means you need to believe in what TM stands for.
 You need to be a participant in making things work here.
 This includes being the best you are, contributing to productivity, better processes, and a positive culture.
 If you can’t, it’ll show and the inevitable happens.

 Every person has motivators and a timetable.
 There are a variety of reasons why a person will stay or go, same with clients.
 Some we can control, some we cannot.
 This is part of the gig.